kalexmills/krt-lite/README.md

 - [ ] Fetch -- fetching from a collection and tracking dependencies.
 - [ ] CollectionOption -- tweaking how collectors work in various ways.
   - [X] Collection names (very needed for debugging)
 - [ ] Pluggable logging via slog, and tests.

 ## Known Issues
-- [ ] cache.WaitForCacheSync polls with an uncontrollable 100ms delay, it should be removed everywhere.
+- [ ] cache.WaitForCacheSync polls with an uncontrollable 100ms delay, it should be removed everywhere (in Informer, if possible).